- The Renaissance is Within Reach

 Her passion is for the Assistant role to be truly recognised as a career and not just a job.
-Her formidable training expertise and speaking style have given her opportunities to train, present and Chair in over 45 countries at over 400 events including Chairing the 2015 World Administrator Summit in Papua New Guinea.
-This has created much needed discussions from encouraging Executive Assistants in Blue Chip companies to work towards becoming centres of excellence within their companies, to explaining why college students should see the Assistant role as proper profession with a career path.
+Her formidable training expertise and speaking style have given her opportunities to train, present and emcee events in over 50 countries at over 450 events.

-Lucy has a unique overview of the role and where it is heading.
-With access to the most forward thinking, passionate and knowledgeable trainers in the world as well as personally meeting and speaking to literally thousands of Assistants over the last seven years, Lucy’s knowledge of the market and what Assistants all over the world are facing on a day to day basis are second to none.
+With access to the most forward-thinking, passionate and knowledgeable trainers and administrative business leaders in the world as well as personally meeting and speaking to literally thousands of Assistants over the last nine years, Lucy’s knowledge of the market and what Assistants all over the world are facing on a day to day basis are second to none.

 The Assistant's Guide to Self-Awareness

 This session will show how success as an assistant begins with an understanding of yourself.
 During the session, we will look at the Belbin Psychometric testing exercise to explore strengths, weaknesses and where you fit into your team, Johari Window — opportunities from self-awareness, your beliefs, values and behaviours, your Inner Voice, how body language can make a difference and how important communication is.

 The Modern-Day Assistant as a Strategic Business Partner - available as a one hour, one day or two day course